 It is strongly recommended that students use a computer dedicated for their own use rather than sharing a computer with others when completing the Distance Education Program.
 Students are required to maintain their computer hardware and operating systems in proper functioning order.

 - A computer purchased within the last two (2) years will generally meet the minimum computer hardware requirements.
 Note: You must take your quizzes/exams on a computer (desktop or laptop).
 Honorlock (our current proctoring application) does NOT work on iPads, tablets or

 Degree candidates may receive school or departmental awards for superior performance upon the recommendation and review by the School of Nursing Awards Committee.

 Each semester, part-time students must have completed at least six credits of letter-grade work in order to be considered.

 Degrees with Distinction

 School of Nursing undergraduate students are eligible for Degrees with Distinction.
-Degrees with Distinction are conferred on candidates for the Bachelor of Science degree who have completed at least 55 credits at Stony Brook, excluding special examination and waiver credit (or 43 credits for Registered Nurse Baccalaureate students), and who attain the requisite grade point average (determined by the registrar).
+Degrees with Distinction are conferred on candidates for the Bachelor of Science degree who have completed at least 55 credits at Stony Brook, excluding special examination and waiver credit, and who attain the requisite grade point average.
+Students in the Registered Nurse to Baccalaureate Program or Registered Nurse to Master of Science Program who entered the program prior to 2022, must follow the policy in place during their entry term into the program.
 The levels of distinction are suma cum laude, magna cum laude, and cum laude, and constitute approximately the 98th percentile, the 93rd percentile and the 85th percentile, respectively.

 The grade point average cutoffs for the three levels of distinction are: summa cum laude, 3.80; magna cum laude, 3.70; and cum laude, 3.60.